 Who is most at risk of having complications

 The very young and elderly are more likely to get complications from a fever.
-In the elderly, the part of the brain that regulates temperature (the hypothalamus) does not work as well as it does in the young.
+In the elderly the hypothalamus does not work as well as it does in the young.

 The body temperature can rise too much, causing heart problems and confusion.